-Impress for less and make your own chocolate pudding from scratch, no unnecessary boxed mix required, but just a few basic, healthy and inexpensive ingredients that work like magic for a low fat and low calorie dessert.
+Impress for less and make your own chocolate pudding from scratch, no unnecessary boxed mix required, but just a few basic, healthy, and inexpensive ingredients that work like magic for this low fat and low-calorie dessert.

 WHAT YOU NEED FOR THIS RECIPE:

 - Unrefined cane sugar

 it’s delicious, easy to make, healthy, and inexpensive:

 Caramel: If you want to unmold the pudding nicely as shown in the picture, you need to glaze the bottom of the molds with some hot caramel, which will help the release.

 Basically, you need to caramelize some sugar first and pour a tiny amount (as small as a cent) of this hot caramel sauce at the bottom of each mold:

 - You can caramelize unrefined cane sugar, it melts fine but it leaves a little hole on the top of the pudding if you serve it upside down (I used unrefined cane sugar).

 - You can use caramelized refined sugar, which will give you a better result, smoother finish and more caramel sauce if you want a sweeter and more indulgent dessert.

 Sugar: for the pudding mixture, you can use any kind of sweetener (white sugar, unrefined or cane sugar, honey or maple syrup).